Juanjorbo/Juanjorbo/README.md

 <div align="center">

 ### Thanks for stopping by 👋
-⭐ Feel free to explore my repositories
+⭐ Feel free to explore my projects and experiments

 </div>